bossdm/ImportanceSampling/README.md

 For the most recent paper on state-based importance sampling, which also uses this code, please see:

 David M. Bossens & Philip S. Thomas (2024).
-Low Variance Off-policy Evaluation with State-based Importance Sampling. https://arxiv.org/abs/2212.03932
+Low Variance Off-policy Evaluation with State-based Importance Sampling.
+IEEE Conference on Artificial Intelligence (CAI 2024). https://arxiv.org/abs/2212.03932

 There are currently three scripts:
 * one_D_Domain.py : to run experiments on lift domains.
-* IM_domain.py : to run experiments on inventory management. based on RCMDP repository (link to come soon)
+* IM_domain.py : to run experiments on inventory management. based on the RCMDP repository https://github.com/bossdm/RCMDP/blob/main/InventoryManagement.py
 * taxi/run_exp.py : to run experiments on taxi. based on https://github.com/zt95/infinite-horizon-off-policy-estimation/tree/master/taxi